Purdue Memorial Union Club Hotel Renovation

-Duke Energy- Wabash River Generating Station
+Duke Energy Wabash River Generating Station

-TERRE HAUTE, INDIANA
+TERRE HAUTE, IN

 Duke Energy’s Wabash Generating Station was a 6 unit 668 megawatt power plant that was retired in 2016.
 EACI was contracted to remove the asbestos and hazardous containing materials from the plant prior to demolition.
 Work included 6 boilers, turbines, ID fans, dust collectors, back passes, and all pipe insulation.
 EACI successfully participated in the Behavioral Based Safety (BBS) program and worked over 400,000 man hours on the project without any safety incidents or lost work time.